oraichain/cw-bitcoin-lib/README.md

-## Bitcoin trustless bridge implemented in CosmWasm contract facilitating taproot bitcoin script.
+## Bitcoin secp256k1 extension in pure Rust as contract libs.